binny1446/formi/github-readme.md

 A FastAPI application that calculates distances between locations in India and finds nearby locations within a 50km radius.

-## Features

-- Find nearby locations within 50km of a query location
-- Intelligent location name correction using Google's Gemini AI
-- Fallback to fuzzy matching for location names
-- Geocoding capabilities using GeoPy
-- Pre-defined database of popular Indian locations

 ## Prerequisites

 - Python 3.8+